velolib/gregtech-flow/README.md

 </details>

 ## :arrow_down: Installation
+### Install as Python Module
+1. In the terminal run `pip install gtnhvelo -U`

 ### Linux
 1. Clone this repository `git clone https://github.com/velolib/gtnh-velo.git`
 2. Download Python 3 and install from `https://www.python.org/downloads/`
 3. Navigate to the cloned repository and install the required project dependencies `pip install -r requirements.txt`
 4. Install Graphviz, on Debian-based Linux it's `sudo apt-get install graphviz`
+    - If Graphviz is not added to the system path, you can add the path to the `/bin` folder in the configuration file.

 ### Windows
 1. Clone this repository `git clone https://github.com/velolib/gtnh-velo.git`
 2. Download Python 3 and install from `https://www.python.org/downloads/`
 3. Navigate to the cloned repository and install the required project dependencies `pip install -r requirements.txt`
 4. Install Graphviz, for Windows there is a guide [here](https://forum.graphviz.org/t/new-simplified-installation-procedure-on-windows/224).
 Graphviz must be added to the system PATH for all users or the current user which may or may not need a system restart.
+    - If Graphviz is not added to the system path, you can add the path to the `/bin` folder in the configuration file.

 A note: It's recommended to create a virtual environment before installing the dependencies to isolate the development environment from the global scope.